j-briant/j-briant.github.io/_posts/2024-03-22-geoservices-with-qgis-server.md

 ![data-with-style](/assets/img/posts/2024-03-22-geoservices-with-qgis-server/qgis-data-prepared.png){: w="700"}
 _Data with some style_

 Once you're satisfied with the look of your data, you'll need to configure the project so it will tell qgis-server to proceed with the geoservice you want to serve.

-Go to *Project -> Properties -> QGIS Server* and complete the configuration as you wish.
-Under *Service Capabilities* you'll need to check the *Enable Service Capabilities* box, then select the different services you want to enable under the different tabs.
-Save your project under a folder accessible by the server user, in our example 'www-data'.
+1. Go to *Project -> Properties -> QGIS Server* and complete the configuration as you wish.
+2. Under *Service Capabilities*, check the *Enable Service Capabilities* box.
+3. Select the different services you want to enable under the different tabs.
+4. Save your project under a folder accessible by the server user (`www-data`).
 If you're using file data in your project, such as a geopackage, save them in the same place.

-The WFS setup should look like something like below.
+If you setup a WFS, the tab should look like something like below.

 ![wfs-setup](/assets/img/posts/2024-03-22-geoservices-with-qgis-server/setup-wfs.png){: w="700"}
 _Data with some style_